rustyeddy/rustyeddy.com/content/_index.md

 title: rusty eddy
 date: 2019-05-14
 description: >
-  Software Engineer, primarily interested in Robotics, Computer Vision and IoT.
+  I am a Software Engineer, primarily interested in IoT, Computer Vision the Go programming language and the Raspberry Pi.
 ---

 ## An Interview with Me

-In almost every interview I have done involved a series of questions that pretty much follow the pattern below.
-So I thought I would create a mock Interview with myself, anticipating the questions that you might have for me.

-Now, If you actually have a different question or questions, please, by all means do contact me using the adjecent form (or any other way you would like).
+Pretty much every I have been interviewed in the past and until now, I get asked pretty much these exact same questions as I have answered below in my _mock_ interview below.

-### So, tell me, who are you?
+#### So, Who are you?

 My name is George Eddy, my friends call me Rusty.
 I live in Huntington Beach, CA with my family.
 I was born and raised in